 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Wireless > Wireless Security to retrieve or reset your wireless password.

 Q2.
-What should I do if I forget my login password of the web management page?
+What should I do if I forget my login password of the Web-based Utility?

-The default username and password of the web management page are admin (in lowercase).
+The default username and password of the Web-based Utility are admin (in lowercase).

 If you have altered the username and password: